Immigration & visa information for current students

 If you are living in UWS accommodation you are not allowed to have live-in guests.
 If your family want to visit you here you must make private arrangements for their accommodation.

 Combining work with your studies can be a great way to enhance your career, improve your English, and meet new friends.
-If you are an international student, there are work conditions attached to the Tier 4 visa of which you must be aware.
+If you are an international student with a student visa, there are work conditions attached to your visa of which you must be aware.

 UWS’s team of International Student Advisers (ISAs) are authorised by the Office of the Immigration Services Commissioner (OISC) to provide Level 1 immigration advice to our international students.